reneeho0629/ApprxComp/README.txt

 ﻿Complexity of Approximation and Human Decision Making Unity 3D (C#) code.

+Problems used in this program (from lowest to highest difficulty):
+- FPTAS: Weight Constrained Shortest Path Problem (WCSPP) (instances start with "w")
+- PTAS: Minimum Metric/Euclidean Travelling Salesman Problem (MTSP) (instances start with "m")
+- Not in APX: Minimum Travelling Salesman Problem (TSP) (instances start with "t")

 Game controls:
 - Type your ID and click enter.